HealthSeptember 06, 2024

 Conclusion

-The JIF serves two primary purposes for most journals: a marketing tool to attract submissions, and as measure of a journal’s relative quality.
-For authors, who largely interact with JIF as a marketing tool, it would help them and journals to understand the mechanisms that effect the JIF, and to expand their assessments beyond a single number that is too often placed at the forefront of journal promotion.
+The JIF serves two primary purposes for most journals: a marketing tool to attract submissions, and as a measure of a journal’s relative quality.
+For authors, who largely interact with JIF as a marketing tool, it would help them and journals to understand the mechanisms that affect the JIF and to expand their assessments beyond a single number that is too often placed at the forefront of journal promotion.
 For journals, it’s important to view the JIF within its proper context, and not be distracted by an emotional response to a number rising or falling.

 The JIF is neither good nor bad; it is a mathematical formula.
 Our overreliance on it and the conclusions we have drawn from it are understandably under scrutiny.
-However, used as one of many metrics to derive a complete picture of a journals standing, it can still provide insight to inform a journal’s strategy.
+However, used as one of many metrics to derive a complete picture of a journal's standing, it can still provide insight to inform a journal’s strategy.

 Explore Lippincott Journals